1112eee2/lc0/README.md

 For essentially all purposes, including selfplay game generation and match play, we highly recommend using the latest `release/version` branch (for example `release/0.32`), which is equivalent to using the latest version tag.

-Versioning follows the Semantic Versioning guidelines, with major, minor and patch sections.
+Versioning follows the Semantic Versioning guidelines , with major, minor and patch sections.
 The training server enforces game quality using the versions output by the client and engine.

 Download using git: